 4. Enhance our existing "Eat Well" actions and identify new opportunities.
 The project will also inform the rewrite of the States Healthier Weight Strategy in 2026 and inform Public Health policy priorities.

-The first step to the project involved carrying out focus groups with members of the public to find out their experiences of what makes it easy and difficult to eat healthily in Guernsey, as well as their ideas for change.
-You can find an overview of the results in the Resources section below.
+· Focus Groups with the public: The first step of the project involved focus groups with 31 members of the public to find out their experiences of what makes it easy and difficult to eat healthily in Guernsey, as well as their ideas for change.
+Results are available in the Resources section.